 Our President, Chief Executive Officer and Chairman of our Board of Directors, David Spreng, is also the founder, Chief Executive Officer and Chief Investment Officer of GSVGC.
 Mr. Spreng has over 25 years of experience as a venture capitalist and five years as a growth-debt lender.
 He has been active in the formation and development of nearly 50 technology companies with 18 IPOs and 14 trade-sales.
 He was ranked by Forbes magazine as one of the top 10 venture capitalists on their annual Midas List in 2005.
-Mr. Spreng also currently serves as a Partner of Decathlon Capital Partners, which he cofounded in 2010 as a provider of growth capital for established companies.
-He also currently serves as Managing Partner of Crescendo Ventures, which he cofounded in 1998 as a venture capital firm focused on early-stage investments in the technology, digital media and technology-enabled service markets.
+Mr. Spreng also currently serves as a Partner of Decathlon Capital Partners, which he co-founded in 2010 as a provider of growth capital for established companies.
+He also currently serves as Managing Partner of Crescendo Ventures, which he co-founded in 1998 as a venture capital firm focused on early-stage investments in the technology, digital media and technology-enabled service markets.
 He founded IAI Ventures in 1994, before which he served as Vice President and then Senior Vice President of Investment Advisers Inc., a \$20 billion diversified asset management firm from 1989 to 1994.
 Mr. Spreng served on the board and as chairman of the Government Affairs Committee of the National Venture Capital Association from 2005 to 2009.
-He served as an advisory board member of the Silicon Valley Executive Network from 2007 to 2012 and as a member of the Silicon Valley Executive Network from 2007 to 2015.
+He served as an advisory board member of the Silicon Valley Executive Network from 2007 to 2015.
 Mr. Spreng has also been active member of the World Economic Forum community, including as a frequent panelist in Davos, as a member of the Technology Pioneers Selection Committee, the Steering Committee for Entrepreneurship and Successful Growth Strategies, and as an adviser to the Alternative Investments 2020 and Mainstreaming Impact Investing initiatives.